Para rowing

 Oksana Masters & Rob Jones of the US in the mixed sculls (TA 2x) final at the Paralympics, London 2012.
 The rowers are fixed to the seat.

-Pararowing (or adaptive rowing) is a category of rowing race for those with physical, visual or intellectual disabilities.
+Para rowing (or adaptive rowing) is a category of rowing race for those with physical, visual or intellectual disabilities.The sports’ governing body is FISA (World Rowing), a member of the International Paralympic Committee, that oversees both rowing and Para rowing.
+The federation established guidelines and competition formats for Para rowing in 2001, starting their journey towards the Paralympic Games.
+The first time the sport was raced was at the 2002 World Rowing Championship in Seville.

 History

 In 1913, rowing for individuals with disabilities was initiated by headmaster George Clifford Brown at Worcester College for the Blind in Great Britain.
-Brown encouraged blind students to participate in particular sports in which they would be able to compete at an equal level to sighted players and do so without modifications.
+Brown encouraged visually impaired students to participate in particular sports in which they would be able to compete at an equal level to sighted players and do so without modifications.
 Other organizations dedicated to rehabilitating the blind, such as St. Dunstan's Hostel, started rowing clubs shortly afterwards in 1915.
 Competitive rowing with blind rowers first began in 1914 between Worcester College and the Old Boys in one race and Worcester College and Worcester Boy Scouts in another race the same year.

 In October 1945, veterans from the United States Army, Navy, and Marines blinded during WWII entered into the Navy Day Regatta on the Schuylkill River in Philadelphia.
 Some consider this event as the catalyst for international interest of adaptive rowing.

+The sport made its debut at the Beijing 2008 Paralympic Games, featuring 90 athletes across 4 events.
+The competition format over 1,000 meters remained unchanged until the Tokyo 2020 Paralympic Games when the distance was doubled, with a standard race distance of 2000 meters.

+The 2024 Paris Paralympic Games introduced a fifth event, which was PR 3 mixed double sculls and the Games in LA28 aim to be the first ones to hold five Para rowing, gender balanced events.

 Classes

+Classification determines the eligibility of the athletes to race in Para rowing and assigns eligible athletes to the respective sport class.
 Under World Rowing rules there are three categories for adaptive rowers: